Royal Rumble (1994): Storylines

 The first televised match of the pay-per-view was supposed to be Ludvig Borga vs. Tatanka.
 The two were engaged in a feud that began prior to Survivor Series 1993.
 Tatanka had been undefeated in the WWF since his debut in 1991.
-Borga ended this streak on the October 30, 1993, episode of WWF Superstars (taped on September 28, 1993), when he hit Tatanka with a steel chair while the referee was distracted.
+Borga ended this streak on the October 30, 1993, episode of Superstars of Wrestling (taped on September 28, 1993), when he hit Tatanka with a steel chair while the referee was distracted.
 As a results of storyline injuries from this attack and the beating he suffered afterward at the hands of Borga and Yokozuna, Tatanka was forced to miss the main event match at Survivor Series.
 Although Tatanka defeated Borga by disqualification on the December 20, 1993, episode of Raw, the bitterness between the two remained.

 Bam Bam Bigelow replaced Ludvig Borga in a match against Tatanka.

 Borga suffered a legit ankle injury, however, and was replaced by Bam Bam Bigelow.
 Although the substitution took place shortly before the event, Bigelow and Tatanka also had a heated rivalry.
 In 1993, Bigelow had cut Tatanka's dyed red hair as an insult to his Lumbee heritage.
 The two faced each other as part of a six-man match at SummerSlam 1993, but the feud continued even after Tatanka's team emerged victorious.

 At Survivor Series 1993, Owen Hart was eliminated during an elimination match when he crashed into his brother Bret Hart, who was walking along the ring apron, causing Owen to lose his focus and be pinned by Michaels.
 After the match, Owen interrupted his brothers’ victory celebration to verbally attack Bret.
 He demanded a match with Bret to settle the dispute.
 Bret refused, and the brothers reunited over the Christmas holidays.
 They decided to focus their energy on taking the tag team title from the Quebecers.
 Their plan was temporarily put on hold when Marty Jannetty and the 1-2-3 Kid won the belts, but the Quebecers won a rematch the following week, guaranteeing that the Harts would get their title shot.